 It was sometime in early March.
 I don’t remember the date, but I had been wondering for some days what the Swedish government was going to do about the corona virus.
 Then I heard the recommendations and immediately turned to my wife and said:

-Although a Swedish citizen, I am also a Canadian and spent the first 28 years of my life in Canada.
+Although a Swedish citizen, I am also a Canadian and have spent 35 years of my life (almost half) in Canada.
 Therefore “my cultural influences” vary somewhat from most other Swedes.

 During the 57 years since that funeral for the 14-year old boy, I have had extensive experience with other people in various kinds of stress.
-Athletes I have coached experience stress before world orienteering championships or Swedish Athletic championships, as do 10-year-olds before their first experience on their own in the forest.
+Athletes, I have coached, experience stress before world orienteering championships and Swedish Athletic championships, as do 10-year-olds before their first experience on their own out in the forest.

-There are some similarities in how bereaved parents, athletes, youth, aged, students defending their theses, and other people handle stress.
+There are some similarities in how stress is handled by bereaved parents, athletes, youth, aged, students defending their theses, and most other people.

-Obviously, I take everything around this Pandemic seriously, while at the same time I think it important to laugh (sometimes at oneself) to be able to balance the good and the bad as well as reduce negative stress.
+Obviously, I take everything around this Pandemic seriously, while at the same time I think it important to laugh (sometimes at oneself) if one is to balance the good and the bad, as well as reduce negative stress.
 Therefore, I have elected to include some “cartoons” to humorously look especially at what I think are serious mistakes.
 All of the best illustrations were drawn by a good friend of mine, Hanna Kumlin, whom I thank for her contributions and inspiration.

 Prologue by Canadian Bob.